Jurassic Park: Effects

 The dinosaurs were created through various methods, including animatronics and computer-generated imagery (CGI).
 Spielberg sought to use full-scale dinosaurs on-set as much as possible, rather than relying on stop motion, a post-production method commonly used in dinosaur films up to that point.
 He knew, early on, that stop motion would still be needed for wide shots of the dinosaurs.
 To help create the dinosaurs, Spielberg consulted and worked closely with Dennis Muren, an effects supervisor at Industrial Light & Magic (ILM), which had already provided effects for several of his films.
 Spielberg hired Phil Tippett, who had previously created stop-motion dinosaur effects for the short film Prehistoric Beast and the documentary film Dinosaur!, to create the dinosaur wide shots using go motion, a variation of stop motion, with ILM set to refine his work through compositing and adding motion blur.
 Tippett was hired very early in production, prior to the publication of Crichton's novel, and gave input to Spielberg and Koepp during the development of the script, providing them with guidance on dinosaur accuracy as well as what was possible to film based upon his effects experience and knowledge of dinosaurs.
 Also hired early in production was special effects supervisor Michael Lantieri, who was heavily involved with determining how to create full-sized dinosaurs.

 Early on, Spielberg thought of hiring ride designer Bob Gurr to create the full-scale dinosaurs, having been impressed by his work on a giant mechanical King Kong, made for the King Kong Encounter at Universal Studios Hollywood.
 Upon reflection, Spielberg felt that Gurr's life-sized robots would be too expensive and unconvincing.
 The crew also considered Dinamation, as well as Jim Henson's Creature Shop, for the creation of full-size dinosaurs.
-Spielberg then contacted effects artist Stan Winston, having seen his work on the Alien Queen in the 1986 film Aliens.
+Spielberg then contacted effects artist Stan Winston, having seen his work on the Alien Queen in Aliens.
 Winston said the Queen was easy compared to a dinosaur animatronic, because it was lightweight and did not have to look like a real animal.
 A decade earlier, Winston had declined to work on Spielberg's E.T. the Extra-Terrestrial, which was a decision he regretted.
 As a result, despite not having any idea if it was possible for his team to build animatronic dinosaurs, Winston agreed to work on the film.
 This was not an official contract, however, as Universal had not yet greenlit Jurassic Park.